PlanterApp/planter_docs/content/en/docs/300_plant-information/302_find-plants/index.md

 ---
-title: "How can I find plants in Planter?"
+title: "How do I find plants in Planter?"
 description: "How to find plants and plant care information in Planter"
 draft: false
 weight: 302